Skip to content

 In 2021 I joined Chipper Cash, a cross-border payments company, as a data scientist.
 The job was supposed to be analytics.
 It quickly became infrastructure.
 I led the company’s move to dbt and designed the core financial data models that still power its analytics, dashboards, and internal tools, and I ended up running the data-transformations practice that more than fifteen engineers build on.

 From there the work moved steadily closer to the things that cost real money.
-As a tech lead on risk and growth I designed and shipped fraud-detection systems: a model that scores every new user for fraud risk, real-time transaction scoring, account-takeover defenses.
-Today, as Head of Risk Intelligence and Automations, I own fraud, compliance, and risk-data systems across seven markets, leading a small, AI-first team that has been replacing third-party vendors with in-house systems we fully understand and control.
+As a staff-level tech lead on risk I designed and shipped the fraud-detection stack: a model that scores every new user, real-time transaction scoring, account-takeover defenses.
+Today, as Head of Risk Intelligence and Automations, I lead a small team building ML and LLM systems across seven markets, replacing vendor black boxes with systems we can open up, measure, and trust.

 What I’ve built